neuralpain/qbactivator/README.md

 # qbactivator

-Activation script for QuickBooks Point of Sale Software on Windows ([jump to installation](#the-setup-with-installation)).
+Activation script for QuickBooks Point of Sale Software on Windows. — [Jump to installation](#the-setup-with-installation)

 > **Note** `qbactivator` **requires** at least PowerShell 4.0 or later to be installed on your Windows machine in order to function as intended.
 If installing on Windows 10/11, you should already have version 5.0 or later installed.
 Use `$PSVersionTable` to check your version of PowerShell if you are unsure.